ginobilinie/infantSeg/README.md

 r: softmax_lossweight_layer.cpp: the weight loss cross entropy loss (can work for 3d, I think it works if wejust merge it into the latest caffe); softmax_lossweight_layer.hpp

+s: extractPatch4SegMultiModalMedImg.py: implement the extracting patches function for multi-modality data. </br>
+<B>And this one is much better than readMedImg4CaffeCropNie.py, so I suggest you use this one if it is multi-modality data.</B>